wehlutyk/thesis/content/3-gistr-3-methods.md

 the reading time for the source utterances, computed as the number of words in an utterance multiplied by a reading factor that is to be adjusted, and the set of initial source utterances.

 Each utterance from the initial set is used to create several parallel chains in order to allow for comparisons across chains with the same initial utterance.
-The final data thus consists in a set of reformulation trees, where each tree branch is a transmission chain started from the tree root, and continuing until it reaches a target depth defined for the experiment.
+The final data thus consists of a set of reformulation trees, where each tree branch is a transmission chain started from the tree root, and continuing until it reaches a target depth defined for the experiment.
 ^[We therefore use the terms "chain" and "branch" interchangeably in what follows.
 ]
 The number of branches in a tree is also adjusted for each run of the experiment.